thedevbones/project-hillbilly/README.md

 -	Fix known bugs in the menu
 -	Complete the pause game menu
 -	Create audio buses and connect them to audio files

+**Diego:**
+-	Add menu music and audio to tutorial menus
+-	Fix known bugs in the menu
+-	Make sure buttons from other menus link to tutorial menus
+-	Edit buttons and menu so that they fit the theme of the game
+	- edit menu backgrounds so that they have the same theme as the main menu

 <!-- Optional -->
 <!-- ## License -->